project-image

 The Council of Merlin

-about 6 years ago – Wed, Mar 28, 2018 at 01:22:26 PM
+over 6 years ago – Wed, Mar 28, 2018 at 01:22:26 PM

 It's absurd to call us sexist.
 Women are allowed to be full members of the Council, even entry to our London clubhouse, since the year 2,000.
 The reason we do not have more members of the fairer sex, I suspect, is that most ladies do not wish to join us.
 They are either inferior magicians or prefer doing their own thing.